Did you know that you can make money by flipping flea market items on eBay, Facebook, or Craigslist?

 I didn’t know either until I had a chat with Robert.

 Today, I have an exciting interview with Robert Stephenson of Flea Market Flipper.
-Robert and his wife, Melissa Tonini started their flipping business, as a side hustle, but later turned it into a full-time business.
+Robert and his wife Melissa started their flipping business as a side hustle, but later turned it into a full-time business.
 They made $133,000 just by flipping thrift store items in 2016 alone.

-And that’s not all.
-They’ve created an awesome course, Flipper University, where they teach the exact steps and techniques they’ve used to achieve that high level of success in their flipping business.
-They will transfer that same knowledge to you and show you how you can earn a side income or full-time income from this venture.
+They’ve also created an awesome course, Flipper University, where they teach the exact steps and techniques they’ve used to achieve that high level of success in their business.
+They will transfer that same knowledge to you and show you how you can earn a full-time income from this venture.

 Flipping thrift store items is a lucrative business if you know what you are doing.

 Let’s go straight to the interview and find out more about how to start a flea market flip business.

 Robert, please tell us a little bit about yourself and how you started the Flea Market Flipping business

 I grew up in a large family — I have 6 older sisters (I am the only boy).
 So since there were a lot of us, my mom shopped at garage sales and second-hand stores often.